canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 bootloader
     (*at least one*) Instructs snapd which format of bootloader environment to create.
 Currently permitted values are ``u-boot`` and ``grub``.
-This key is required on exactly one volume, and may be optional for other volumes.
+This key is required on exactly one volume, and is optional for other volumes.

 id
     (*optional*) Defines the disk ID which can be either a 2-digit hex code